jnmaloof/TomatoInternsBioinf/WednesdayRCommands.md

 ### Open and run SamBam2Counts.R

 * Open SamBam2Counts.R .
 You can do this by double-clicking on it in the lower righthand pane,  or be using "open" under the File menu, upper lefthand pane.
-* Change the lines starting with inputDir, outputFile, and bam as appropriate
+* Change the lines starting with inputDir and bam as appropriate
 * Select all of the script and type ctrl-enter (cmd-enter on mac)
 * be patient
 * The script will output some stats to the screen.
 It also creates an object "results" and writes the results to a tab-delimited file.